Ever wondered why, despite your best efforts, anxiety keeps creeping back into your life? It’s like a stubborn shadow you just can’t shake off.

 When your blood vessels are narrow then you don’t get enough oxygen to tissues and the brain.

 The lung capacity is reduced in smokers and therefore they breathe shallowly.

-Without enough oxygen in the lungs means less oxygen to the brain and therefore when triggered it is easy to have an anxiety attack.
+Without enough oxygen in the lungs, there is less oxygen to the brain, and therefore when triggered it is easy to have an anxiety attack.

-If the answer is mountain dew, coke, or Pepsi, or some other manufactured drink, then you are doing it wrong and setting yourself up for anxiety.
+If the answer is Mountain Dew, Coke, Pepsi, or some other manufactured drink, then you are doing it wrong and setting yourself up for anxiety.

 How can that be healthy for you?

 Besides these drinks are full of sugar and sugar aggravates anxiety.

 And that sweetness causes problems such as dehydration and mental fog as well as contributing to anxiety and other mental health problems.